 While cannabis isn’t as addictive as other drugs, you can develop an unhealthy psychological dependency on it if you use it regularly.
 One study of people diagnosed with cannabis addiction found that more than one third exhibited the symptoms of ADHD.
 Impulsive behavior is a side effect of ADHD, and compulsive cannabis use might become a problem if you use the drug as a replacement for approved medications and therapy.

 ADHD and weed addiction can be a potent combination.
-Integrated residential treatment can help.
+Integrated residential treatment for marijuana can help.

 ADHD and Adderall Addiction